huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 Attract \> Chase

 > _“If you spend your time chasing butterflies, they’ll fly away.
 But if you spend your time making/mending a beautiful garden, the butterflies will come.” — Mario Quintana_ [^3]

 ---

-> _“If the path before you is clear, you’re probably on someone else’s.” — Joseph Campbell_

-Do not go where the path may lead, go instead where there is no path and leave a trail.
-Remember that life is an adventure.

----